 welcome to Crouch End Festival

+The festival takes place around Crouch End.
+Across the road from the Clock Tower is the main festival hub – Hornsey Town Hall, where we hold many of the events.
 There are art shows in both PLY gallery in Hornsey Town Hall, and in Hornsey Library (upstairs in the Original Gallery).

 Crouch End Festival doesn’t just happen in the main square though.
 Check out the small, independent coffee shops, bars, restaurants and shops which host music, kids’ theatre, yoga, poetry readings… you name it.
 Oh and… back by popular demand is Red Herring, the festival’s compulsive Treasure Hunt game, which will have you tearing around Crouch End looking in all the shop windows for something that doesn’t look quite right…

 Train & Bus:

 Finsbury Park Tube Station, then W7 bus.

 Hornsey Station (2 stops from Finsbury Park or swop from Victoria Line): 41 bus.

 There’s a Day by Day section on the site.
 You can search by type of event, venue and by day and time.